BeanstalkFarms/Beanstalk-Governance-Proposals/bip/ebip/ebip-9-temp-disable-well-oracle.md

 ## Solution

-Turn off minting in the BEANETH Well until Season 16663, about 19 Seasons after (in order to substantially overestimate the calculation of ~14.4866 hours) by adding a check in `LibWellMinting.initializeOracle`.
+Turn off minting in the BEANETH Well until Season 16665 (about 20 Seasons after the transaction was committed, in order to substantially overestimate the calculation of ~14.4866 hours) by adding a check in `LibWellMinting.initializeOracle`.

 All changes were reviewed by Cyfrin.